Norbert’s Gambit: The Cheapest Way To Trade US Dollars

 Step 1 – Purchase DLR.U on the TSX

 Once the US currency is in the account, initiate a purchase transaction of DLR.U.Make sure you choose the USD account to make the transaction.
-Note that it trades on the TSX and is in US dollars, unlike other stocks that are dual-traded between the NYSE and TSX.
+Note that it trades on the TSX and is in US dollars, unlike other Canadian stocks that are interlisted on the New York Stock Exchange (NYSE).

 A wise transaction tip is to always put a limit on your stock trades.
 I put my limit at $9.95 US and waited 2 days for all the shares to be purchased.
 The limit is up to you to decide on.
 I tend to pick the ask limit and that’s just to ensure I don’t pay more based on market transactions.